fish-shell/fish-shell/doc_src/language.rst

   echo $var[1..3]
   # prints "one two three"

-In index brackets, fish understands ranges written like ``a..b`` ('a' and 'b' being indices).
+In index brackets, ghoti understands ranges written like ``a..b`` ('a' and 'b' being indices).
 They are expanded into a sequence of indices from a to b (so ``a a+1 a+2 ... b``), going up if b is larger and going down if a is larger.
 Negative indices can also be used - they are taken from the end of the list, so ``-1`` is the last element, and ``-2`` the one before it.
 If an index doesn't exist the range is clamped to the next possible index.

 If a list has 5 elements the indices go from 1 to 5, so a range of ``2..16`` will only go from element 2 to element 5.